theComputeKid/scrapper/README.md

 }
 ```

 At this point, a limitation of the project becomes obvious; the C++ functions can only have C-friendly arguments, as otherwise they cannot be exported with the C ABI.
-This step happens at the same time as the previous one but is separated here for demonstration (i.e. the generated `wrapper.hpp` will already contain the C wrappers as well the export decorators).

 An export header is generated (with the corresponding OS-specific symbol import macros) to allow the user to call these functions exported with the C ABI: